 While we’ve seen P2P lending players emerge in Australia, P2P insurance is still unexplored.
 New entrants face prohibitive barriers to entry.
-They must be an APRA-regulated insurer or have the ability to underwrite in Australia through a foreign insurer licensed in Australia.
-This requires a minimum of $10 million in assets to meet the Australian insurer prudential requirements.
+They must be an APRA-regulated insurer or have the ability to underwrite through a foreign insurer licensed in Australia.
+To do this they need at least $10 million in assets under Australian insurer prudential requirements.

-How is it possible to conquer the barriers to entry?
+How can P2P insurers conquer these barriers to entry?

-If you’re an insurtech start-up, it’s almost impossible to compete with the incumbent insurers.
-A successful ICO might get you there in part, but the ‘barriers to entry’ in terms of getting an insurance licence are still very high - and they’ll continue to present a huge challenge to any disrupter.
+If you’re an insurtech start-up, it’s almost impossible to compete with incumbent insurers.
+A successful ICO might get you there in part, but getting an insurance licence is still difficult because of the high barriers to entry - and they’ll continue to present a huge challenge to any disrupter.

 Discretionary mutuals are making a comeback

-A discretionary mutual is different to traditional insurance but it allows for a real P2P community because the members join together for a common purpose which involves funding their own cover and paying for claims.
-Instead of premiums the members fund the mutual by way of contributions which are then pooled together to pay claims and ‘excess of loss’ or ‘stop loss’ insurance, as well as cover the professional expenses of running the mutual.
+A discretionary mutual is different from traditional insurance.
+It can create a real P2P community where members join together for a common purpose.
+Together they fund their own cover and pay claims.
+Members make contributions not premiums.
+These are pooled together to pay claims, ‘excess of loss’ or ‘stop loss’ insurance, and the professional expenses of running the mutual.

-A fully funded P2P discretionary mutual is one that works with insurers and reinsurers to help insulate the mutual from catastrophic losses.
-They share some of the risk and ensure that the mutual can reasonably meet the needs of the community by paying some claims from its own financial resources and others from reinsurance.
-Doing this doesn’t interfere with the P2P community if those insurers and reinsurers follow the form of the protection offered by the mutual but at higher per claim or aggregate levels.
+A fully funded P2P discretionary mutual can’t operate without the insurance industry though.
+They must work with insurers and reinsurers to make sure the mutual is protected from catastrophic losses.
+They share some of the risk and make sure the mutual can reasonably meet the needs of the community by paying some claims from its own financial resources and others from reinsurance.
+This doesn’t interfere with the P2P community as long as those insurers and reinsurers give the same type of the protection as the mutual - they just give a higher amount per claim or in total.

-Why P2P protection can be the best of both worlds
+P2P protection offers the best of both worlds

 We believe P2P protection will become more popular for good reason.
 P2P protection offers a real opportunity for community groups to be involved in their own risk management in a meaningful and engaging way.